Álvaro de Bazán the Elder: Atlantic fleet

-Italian War of 1542-1546
+Italian War of 1542–1546

 In 1543, with the outbreak of the Italian War of 1542–1546, Charles I found the chance to redress Bazán for his former conflicts and reward him for his recent work, appointing him Captain General of the Ocean, with bases in Gipuzkoa, Biscay and the Cuatro Villas.
 The northern ports were of utmost importance for Castile's warring effort, with Biscayan privateers having captured 25 French naus since the war's beginning.
-Being ordered to transport the tercio of Pedro de Guzmán to the Habsburg Netherlands, and to gather an armada to counter the French Atlantic fleet, Bazán readied 40 ships of 200-500 tons, sending off Guzmán in 15 of them in June and leaving other 25 to his own command.
+Being ordered to transport the tercio of Pedro de Guzmán to the Habsburg Netherlands, and to gather an armada to counter the French Atlantic fleet, Bazán readied 40 ships of 200–500 tons, sending off Guzmán in 15 of them in June and leaving other 25 to his own command.

 Similar preparations were being made in northern France, where vessels from the Mediterranean and Atlantic coasts were being concentrated in order to face both Spain and England.
 In July, French admiral Jean de Clamorgan sailed off Bayonne with 30 ships to raid Biscayan trade.
 The French fleet passed Laredo, where Bazán was getting ready his own, and as soon as the Spanish admiral finished in pursue of Clamorgan.
 He found him in Fisterra, where Clamorgan was trying to get the surrender of the local lords after sacking around the coast of Galicia.
 In spite of Bazán's disadvantage in numbers, his ships compensated it by their superior size and shipbuilding.
-In the subsequent Battle of Muros Bay, Bazán attacked the French fleet and rammed their flagships with his own, after which all of the French ships barring one were captured.
+In the subsequent Battle of Muros Bay, Bazán attacked the French fleet and rammed their flagship with his own, after which all of the French ships barring one were captured.

-By 1545, France had gathered an armada of over 250 ships in Le Havre to launch an invasion of England, although several of the ships were lost by mismanagement, among them the 600-ton flagship Philippe or Carraçon, burnt due a party onboard.
+By 1545, France had gathered an armada of over 250 ships in Le Havre to launch an invasion of England, although several of the ships were lost by mismanagement, among them the 600-ton flagship Philippe or Carraçon, burnt due a party on board.
 The invasion ended in failure after being repulsed by the English in the battle of the Solent.
-By contrast, the Basque armadas organized by Bazán achieved high counts of captures against France, it being reported that in the following decade, the 300-350 privateering ships from Guipozkoa and Biscay took up to 1400 enemy ships from Europe to Newfoundland, both civilian and warships.
+By contrast, the Basque armadas organized by Bazán achieved high counts of captures against France, it being reported that in the following decade, the 300–350 privateering ships from Guipozkoa and Biscay took up to 1,400 enemy ships from Europe to Newfoundland, both civilian and warships.